Guide to Essay Structuring

 A conclusion is not merely a summary of what you have already written.
 A good conclusion will:

 Your conclusion is the last section and your opportunity to have the last word on the subject.
+For example, after developing three arguments in the body, a strong conclusion briefly revisits each example and explains what they collectively prove about your central claim.
 The conclusion allows you to have the final say on the issues you have raised in your paper, synthesize your thoughts, demonstrate the importance of your ideas, and propel your reader to a new view of the subject.

 The conclusion of an academic essay will usually follow a certain structure as well:

-- A brief (one or two sentences) summary of the main proof points.
+• A brief summary of the main proof points.

 Essays with Non-standard Structure